mxmstr/splitscreenme-nucleus/CONTRIBUTING.md

 ## Issue Contribution
 If you encounter an issue while using Nucleus Coop, or have an idea for a new feature, you can create a [GitHub “Issue”](https://github.com/SplitScreen-Me/splitscreenme-nucleus/issues) using the “New Issue” button on the Issue page.
 This will take you to a selection page where you can choose the most relevant template for your issue.

+The SplitScreen.Me FAQ has a great article that discusses [Bug Reporting](https://www.splitscreen.me/docs/faq/#18--where-can-i-report-a-bugissue) in more detail, including how to enable and view log files.

+### Issue Submission Etiquette
 In general, when submitting a new issue:

 1.	**Avoid Duplicates**: Do a quick search to see if a similar issue already exists, to avoid redundancy and cluttering up issues.